handsomeshao11/PHAS0077_code_repo/README.md

 This is the PHAS0077 code repository of Shao Juexi.

-Please create a new environment and install the following packages: mdtraj
+Please create a new environment and install the following packages: numpy
-, numpy
 , scipy
 , pandas
 , seaborn
 , tensorflow (2.6 and GPU perfered)
-, scikit-lear
+, scikit-learn
 , matplotlib
 , jupyter notebook / jupyterlab
 , lime
-,pytest.
+, pytest
+, MLTSA.
 Or you can use `pip install -r requirements.txt` to install all the packages.

 **Because the plot programs have fixed relative path both in 1D and 2D, after generating the new data both in 1D and 2D, you need to remove the past data and put the new data into the corresponding folder.**